werpu/jsfs_js_ts/README.md

 * pps disabled for the moment

-we had a special pps handling introduced in myfaces, a feature probably never used (you basically could reduce the parameters sent down by sending a list of pps ids).
+We had a special pps handling introduced in myfaces, a feature probably never used (you basically could reduce the parameters sent down by sending a list of pps ids).
 I have disabled it for the time being.
 The code still is in there for the moment, but will be dropped